ThinkingInTypes/ThinkingInTypes.github.io/Chapters/03_What_is_a_Type.md

 The second call `add(10, "5")` is clearly a mistake: we intended both arguments to be integers.
 Running this code would produce a runtime error when trying to add an integer to a string (`TypeError: unsupported operand type(s) for +: 'int' and 'str'`).
 A static type checker, however, would catch this before running the program.
-For instance, Mypy (one of the most popular Python type checkers) would emit an error like: _`error: Argument 2 to "add" has incompatible type "str"; expected "int"`_.
+For instance, Mypy (one of the most popular Python type checkers) would emit an error like: `error: Argument 2 to "add" has incompatible type "str"; expected "int"`.
 This early detection of the bug can save you from having to debug a runtime crash.

-Python's adoption of type hints has been gradual and very much _optional_.
+Python's adoption of type hints has been gradual and very much optional.
 You can start adding types to a few functions, or even one variable at a time.
 This approach is sometimes called gradual typing or optional static typing.
 The designers of Mypy describe it as an attempt to "combine the benefits of dynamic (or 'duck') typing and static typing" .